 Boosting air freight revenues and value through personalization

 While online retailers are digital transformation trailblazers, industries like cargo have been slow adopters.
-Yet, no matter how far ahead or behind the digital journey, the pandemic demonstrated how important modern technology is for business management and resilience.
+Yet, no matter how far ahead or behind the digital journey, the pandemic demonstrated how important modern technology is for integrated cargo management system and resilience.
 And this has been a catalyst for technological evolution in air freight.

 Platform booking solutions have been one of the greatest benefactors of air freight's digital evolution.
 While steps have been made to modernize air freight commerce and bookings, personalization is going to be the big step change in this space.